 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-See also separate Diabetes Education and Self-management Programmes, Gestational Diabetes, Metabolic Syndrome (insulin resistance), Managing Impaired Glucose Tolerance in Primary Care articles.
+See also the separate Diabetes Education and Self-management Programmes, Gestational Diabetes, Metabolic Syndrome (insulin resistance), and Managing Impaired Glucose Tolerance in Primary Care articles.

 Although effective treatment of diabetes mellitus can reduce the incidence of its complications, type 2 diabetes is more often than not an asymptomatic condition and many people with type 2 diabetes have macrovascular and microvascular complications by the time their condition is diagnosed.

 Factors which influence someone's risk of type 2 diabetes include being overweight, high waist circumference, increasing age, low level of physical activity and whether or not they have a previous history of gestational diabetes or a family history of type 2 diabetes.

 Glycated haemoglobin (HbA1c) levels of 48 mmol/mol (6.5%) or above indicate that someone has type 2 diabetes.
 It has been recommended by a UK expert group that HbA1c values between 42 and 47 mmol/mol (6.0-6.4%) indicate that a person is at high risk of type 2 diabetes.
 There is a continuum of risk across a range of sub-diabetic HbA1c levels and people with an HbA1c below 42 mmol/mol (6.0%) may also be at risk.
 Recent National Institute for Health and Care Excellence (NICE) guidance has recommended: